robertbrook/the-island/the-island.md

 I had expected the usual round of greetings, but this night was not for that, it seemed.
 Not one of them offered any more than a glance to me.
 A couple shared a loaf of bread, but it wasn't passed round.
 I though I had better find my place to sleep and make the best of a breakfast I could in the morning.

 I put myself down in the corner nearer the lamp and pulled a large sheet of sacking over me.
 I was cold and hungry, not not enough to keep me from sleep.
-Within only a few minutes, I had left the quite world of the town and fallen into the world of dreams again.
-Once more, I dreamed of home - or, what came after home: the beginning of my journey.
+Within only a few minutes, I had left the quite world of the town and fallen into the world of dreams again, dreams I had very often forgotten before, if I had dreamed at all.
+But now, once more, I dreamed of home - or, what came after home: the beginning of my journey.

 I was shaken awake, by someone I couldn't quite see.
 By the time I was up, I was the last in the place.
 There was a smell, one I'd not noticed before.
 Something acidic.
 Outside, the square was empty.
 I looked back towards the way I'd come, wondering for a moment if I should go back.